IFRA-Cranfield/IFRA_ConveyorBelt/README.md

 ### IFRA_ConveyorBelt Repository

-The IFRA_ConveyorBelt repository has been developed in order to simulate the behaviour of a Conveyor Belt in a ROS2-Gazebo environment.
-This feature has been achieved thanks to the design and implementation of a ROS2-Gazebo Plugin, which activates the Conveyor with a simple Service Call in ROS2.
+The IFRA_ConveyorBelt repository has been developed in order to simulate the behaviour of a Conveyor Belt in a ROS 2-Gazebo environment.
+This feature has been achieved thanks to the design and implementation of a ROS 2-Gazebo Plugin, which activates the Conveyor with a simple Service Call in ROS 2.
 The repository contains a Gazebo package as well, where the plugin can be easily tested and verified with a simple box.

-__VIDEO: Simple ConveyorBelt in ROS2 Gazebo__
+__VIDEO: Simple ConveyorBelt in ROS 2 Gazebo__

 [![Alt text](https://img.youtube.com/vi/8Ciuf99ukMs/0.jpg)](https://www.youtube.com/watch?v=8Ciuf99ukMs)